unvsacrs/python-samples-for-amazon-kinesis-video-streams-with-webrtc/README.md

 1. Start CloudShell
 1. If a channel has already been created, check the ARN value for that channel by running the following command.
     ```bash
-    aws kinesisvideo describe-signaling-channel --channel-name kvs-demo-channel --region AWS_DEFAULT_REGION
+    aws kinesisvideo describe-signaling-channel --channel-name kvs-demo-channel --region $AWS_DEFAULT_REGION
     ```
 1. Create a signaling channel for the WebRTC Master and Viewer.
     ```bash
-    aws kinesisvideo create-signaling-channel --channel-name kvs-demo-channel --region AWS_DEFAULT_REGION
+    aws kinesisvideo create-signaling-channel --channel-name kvs-demo-channel --region $AWS_DEFAULT_REGION
     ```

 We will use the channel ARN information returned by executing the above command in the next step.

 ## Samples